NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Method

 where $\mathbf{x}_t$ follows a time-dependent interpolant between $\mathbf{x}_0$ and $\mathbf{x}_1$, such as:

-This framework has been adopted in recent diffusion transformers such as Stable Diffusion 3~\cite{stablediffusion3} and Flux~\cite{flux2024}, which we study in this paper.
-These models generate images by integrating the learned velocity field over a predefined noise schedule $\{\sigma_t\}$, where our method intervenes at test time to correct resolution-specific inconsistencies.
+This framework has been adopted in recent diffusion transformers such as Stable Diffusion 3~\cite{Esser2024ScalingRF} and Flux~\cite{flux2024}, which we study in this paper.
+These models generate images by integrating the learned velocity field over a predefined noise schedule $\{\sigma_t\}$ (starting from $\mathbf{x}_1 \sim p_0$ and integrating toward $\mathbf{x}_0$), where our method intervenes at test time to correct resolution-specific inconsistencies.